zapproject/interns/README.md

 ## Functinality of Auxiliary Market
-Initialized with a `AuxMarketHolder` struct
+Initialized with a `AuxMarketHolder` struct:

-`avgPrice` uint256 - average price tracker of all AuxiliaryMarketTokens user purchased `subTokensOwned` uint256 - tracker of how many Auxiliary asset tokens user has
+`avgPrice` uint256 - average price tracker of all AuxiliaryMarketTokens user purchased

+`subTokensOwned` uint256 - tracker of how many Auxiliary asset tokens user has

 - Constructor

 Initializes the following:
 `coordinator` - Zap coordinator contract
 `mainMarket` - main market contract